-≣ WHAT'S COVERED
+WHAT'S COVERED

-In this lesson, you will learn how to identify the purpose and audience of a text by assessing several
+In this lesson, you will learn how to identify the purpose and audience of a text by assessing several particular characteristics.

-ра articular characteristics.
-Through this process, you will continue to strengthen your communication

-sk xill.
 Specifically, this lesson will cover:

-1. Factors That Determine Purpose and Audience
+- 1. Factors That Determine Purpose and Audience

-1a.
+- 1a.
 Content

-1b.
+- 1b.
 Mode

-1c.
+- 1c.
 Word Choice

-1d.
+- 1d.
 Level of Formality

-1e.
+- 1e.
 Tone

-2. Identifying Purpose and Audience in a Piece of Writing
+- 2. Identifying Purpose and Audience in a Piece of Writing